In-class Examples List

 -

-- which returns a
+grade_in_range - which returns a

-bool
+bool value

 -

-pretty_name
+pretty_name -

-which uses +
+which uses + to append

-instances (also works with
+string instances (also works with

-and char
+char* and char

 as long as at least one

-of its operands is type string
+of its operands is type string!)

 - (the function

-also demos using
+main also demos using

-to print to the screen the values of
+cout to print to the screen the values of

 desired expressions besides test expressions; do NOT